 - CU does not offer testing to diagnose a disability.
-Please gather documentation of disability including a letter from your provider on their letterhead stating the diagnosis, how this impats academic performance, and any accommodation recommendations from the provider.
-A psycho-educational evaluation completed within the past 5 years is preferred. - Contact Taylor Gentry, Coordinator of Student Accessibility Services, to schedule an appointment (OASIS@carolinau.edu).
-Documentation will be received, and a release from must be signed before any communication can occur with faculty or staff. - 3.
-Use services provided and if testing accommodations are in place, please inform your faculty member you want to take the test/exam in the Testing Center.
-Please schedule your test/quiz/exam with Jennifer Gentry (gentryj_1@carolinau.edu) and she will provide the accommodation in the Testing Center. - 4.
-Contact Taylor Gentry as soon as accommodations are not meeting your academic needs.
-She will follow-up with the student within 48 hours.
+Please gather documentation of disability including a letter from your provider on their letterhead stating the diagnosis, how this impacts academic performance, and any accommodation recommendations from the provider.
+A psycho-educational evaluation completed within the past 5 years is preferred. - Contact the Coordinator of Student Accessibility Services, to schedule an appointment (OASIS@carolinau.edu).
+Documentation will be received, and a release form must be signed before any communication can occur with faculty or staff. - 3.
+Use the services provided and if testing accommodations are in place, please inform your faculty member you want to take the test/exam in the Ashburn Center for Student Success.
+Please schedule your test/quiz/exam with the Director of Student Success (acss@carolinau.edu) and they will provide the accommodation in the Testing Center. - 4.
+Contact the ADA Coordinator as soon as accommodations are not meeting your academic needs.
+They will follow up with the student within 48 hours.